PlaidWeb/publ-site/content/manual/Template format.md

     }
     ```

-    Like the [entry Markdown tags](/entry-format#image-renditions), you can use a `@` prefix to indicate that the
+    Like the [entry Markdown tags](/entry-format#image-renditions), you can use
-    image comes from the static files (rather than from the template's search path), and external URLs work as well.
+    a `@` prefix to indicate that the image comes from the static files (rather
+    than from the template's search path), and external URLs work as well.

-    Unlike the entry Markdown tags, you have to specify width and height by name.
+    Unlike the entry Markdown tags, you have to specify width and height by
+    name.

-    If the image path is absolute (i.e. starts with a `/`), it will be treated as based on the
+    If the image path is absolute (i.e. starts with a `/`), it will be treated
-    site's content directory.
-If it is relative, it will look in the following locations, in the
+    as based on the site's content directory.
+If it is relative, it will look in
-    following order:
+    the following locations, in the following order:

     1. Relative to the current entry's file (on entry templates)
-    2. Relative to the current entry's category within the content directory (on entry templates)
+    2. Relative to the current entry's category within the content directory
+        (on entry templates)
     3. Relative to the current category within the content directory
-    4. Relative to the template file, mapped to the content directory (for example, the template
+    4. Relative to the template file, mapped to the content directory
-        `templates/blog/feed.xml` will search in `content/blog`)
+        (for example, the template `templates/blog/feed.xml` will search in
+        `content/blog`)

-A note to advanced Flask users: while `url_for()` is available, it shouldn't ever be necessary, as all its useful
+A note to advanced Flask users: while `url_for()` is available, it shouldn't
-functionality is exposed via the available objects.
-However, if you really want to write directly to an endpoint (or
+ever be necessary, as all its useful functionality is exposed via the available
+objects.
+However, if you really want to write directly to an endpoint (or have
-have extended the app with your own blueprints or other Flask modules/routes/etc.), here are the endpoints that are
+extended the app with your own blueprints or other Flask modules/routes/etc.),
-available:
+here are the endpoints thatPubl makes available:

 * **`category`**: Routes to a category page; options are:
     * `category`: The category's path
     * `template`: The template to render
     * The [pagination parameters for `get_view()`](/api/view#subviews)
 * **`entry`**: Routes to an entry page; options are:
-    * `entry_id`: The numeric ID of the entry (this is the only one that's useful to specify in `url_for`)
+    * `entry_id`: The numeric ID of the entry (this is the only one that's
+        useful to specify in `url_for`)
     * `slug_text`: The SEO slug text
     * `category`: The category the entry lives in